-If we are unable to expand our sales and clinical support capabilities, we may be unable to generate significant product revenues.
+If we are unable to expand our marketing, sales and clinical support capabilities, we may be unable to generate significant growth in our product revenues.

-We are dependent on our sales personnel to obtain new customers for our ClearPoint system, and we are dependent on both our sales and clinical support personnel to increase sales of our ClearPoint products to existing customers.
-We expect to continue building our sales and clinical support team to market and sell our ClearPoint system products, and to provide clinical support for customer use of our ClearPoint system products, in the United States.
-That effort, though, could take longer than we anticipate, in which case our commercialization efforts would be delayed.
-Our ability to achieve significant revenue growth will depend, in large part, on our success in recruiting, training and retaining a sufficient number of qualified sales and clinical support personnel.
+We expect to continue building our team to market and sell our ClearPoint system products, and to provide clinical support for customer use of our ClearPoint system products, in the United States.
+That effort, though, could take longer than we anticipate, in which case our commercialization efforts would be negatively impacted.
+Our ability to achieve significant revenue growth will depend, in large part, on our success in recruiting, training and retaining a sufficient number of qualified personnel.
 New hires require significant training and, in most cases, take significant time before they achieve full productivity.
 Our recent hires and planned hires may not become as productive as we expect, and we may be unable to hire or retain sufficient numbers of qualified individuals.
 If we are unable to hire, train and retain sufficient numbers of effective personnel, or our personnel are not successful in obtaining new customers or increasing sales to our existing customer base, our business will be harmed.

 We have entered into a co-development and distribution agreement with Brainlab pursuant to which we appointed Brainlab as a distributor of our ClearPoint system products in the United States and Europe.
 However, there is no assurance that Brainlab will be successful in marketing and selling our ClearPoint system products.
 In addition, under our agreement, Brainlab is not subject to any minimum sales or other performance requirements.
+Therefore, we may not realize the desired benefits from our agreement with Brainlab.